-In the hybrid model, most of this will be hosted in the cloud, with the underlying data, both prompt products and annual Data Release products, fed from the USDF at SLAC.
-An RSP for staff will also be deployed on top of a Kubernetes cluster provided by the USDF.
+In the hybrid model, most of this will now be hosted in the cloud, with the underlying data, both prompt products and annual Data Release products, fed from the USDF at SLAC.
+But an RSP for staff will also be deployed on top of a Kubernetes cluster provided by the USDF.

-This system is to be sized for around 10K users with an anticipated 1K users simultaneously accessing at any given time.
+This system is to be sized for around 10K users with perhaps 1K simultaneously accessing at any given time.
 Each user will have a limited amount of user space (order 100GB) for storage of output images and queries.

 There is further functionality specified for the DAC such as precovery, product regeneration and special program support which imply invocation of batch processing.
 User generated products must be stored and potentially shared; catalog uploads will also be allowed.
-Access is to the current and previous year's Data Release.
+Access is not only to the current Release but also one previous Release of the data.